Onboard Science Instrument Autonomy for the Detection of Microscopy Biosignatures on the Ocean Worlds Life Surveyor: Results

 \subsection{Observation Summarization}

-The ability of \acrshort{helm} and \acrshort{fame} to extract scientific content into data products with a reduced data volume is their primary means of easing the bandwidth barrier of missions to ocean worlds.
+The ability of \acrshort{helm} and \acrshort{fame} to extract scientific content into \ed{summary} data products with a reduced data volume is their primary means \ed{of alleviating bandwidth constraints for} missions to ocean worlds.
 To quantify this capability, we ran both systems on the complete lab-observed dataset described in Section \ref{sec:obs_data} and computed the ratio of the data volume of raw observations to the ``downlink ready'' \acrshortpl{asdp}.
 Table \ref{tab:asdp_size} summarizes averages over these values.

-Both \acrshort{helm} and \acrshort{fame} are able to produce \acrshortpl{asdp} three orders of magnitude smaller than the original raw data, achieving a compression ratio of 1887.6 and 2246.5, respectively.
-Both of these results satisfy the level 3 data compression requirement described in Table \ref{tab:reqs3} for all driving use cases in Table \ref{tab:use_cases}. \acrshort{fame} achieves a higher average compression ratio because the \acrshort{flfm} only observes fluorescing particles, which are rarer and therefore generate fewer particle track and portrait products.
-The table notes in (a) that the \acrshort{mhi}'s resolution or lossy compression quality could be increased or decreased depending on the needs of the specific use case.
-To demonstrate this, the number of particle portraits taken per track was adjusted between the ``low'' and ``high'' configurations, as described in (b).
-This allows missions the flexibility to make tradeoffs, such as downlinking less observations overall but downlinking more particle portraits per observation.
+Both \acrshort{helm} and \acrshort{fame} are able to produce \acrshortpl{asdp} three orders of magnitude smaller than the original raw data, achieving a \ed{data reduction} ratio of 1887.8 and 2246.7, respectively. \ed{These} results satisfy the \ed{data reduction} requirement \ed{(Table \ref{tab:reqs3} L3-1)}. \acrshort{fame} achieves a higher average \ed{data reduction} ratio because the \acrshort{flfm} only observes fluorescing particles, which are rarer and therefore generate fewer particle track and portrait products.
+Table \ref{tab:asdp_size} notes in (a) that the \acrshort{mhi}'s resolution or lossy compression quality could be increased or decreased depending on the needs of the specific use case.
+To demonstrate this, the number of particle portraits taken per track was adjusted between the \ed{``low-bandwidth'' and ``high-bandwidth''} configurations, as described in note (b).
+This allows missions the flexibility to make tradeoffs, such as downlinking \ed{fewer observations but with more} particle portraits per observation.